 Anywhere you can replace muscle with leverage, do it.
 This becomes more important every year.
 Same principle as before, too: every system has to be set up so whoever’s aboard can operate it alone.

 - Dinghy davits with extra purchase.
 We beefed up the davits and added more mechanical advantage to the lifting lines.
 We also added a block with an integrated cam cleat so the line cleats automatically as you pull.
-Pull a foot or two, reach for the next handful, the line holds itself.
+Pull a foot or two, and reach for the next handful.
+The line holds itself.
 No one-handed struggle.

 - An outboard crane so the motor goes from the dinghy to the stern rail without being hand-lifted.
 This also meant we could run a larger outboard than we otherwise would have.